frankier/finn-wsd-eval/README.md

     cd ukb-eval && ./prepare_wn30graph.sh && cd ..
     pipenv run python mkwndict.py --en-synset-ids > wndict.en.txt
     pipenv run python ukb.py run_all /path/to/eval/corpus.xml ukb-eval/wn30/wn30g.bin wndict.txt /path/to/eval/corpus.key

+## Licenses ##

+This project is licensed under the Apache v2 license.
+The code in `ukb-eval` is vendorized from UKB, and therefore licensed under the GPL.
+The scorer in `support/scorer` is under an unknown license, possibly public domain.